cobalt-org/cobalt-org.github.io/docs/usage.md

 $ cobalt build
 ```

-All the documents not in draft state will be build into a html file ready to be serve by
+All the documents not in draft state will be built into a html file ready to be serve by
 your web server.

 ### clean